Network administrators should take steps to address threats by following key security guidelines

 The U.S. Computer Emergency Readiness Team and Federal Trade Commission recently issued new warnings of scams tricking people into revealing sensitive information or donating to fraudulent charities or causes related to the coronavirus.

-Just as the CDC has recommended to “Do the Five” to help stop the spread of the coronavirus, Cradlepoint recommends network administrators follow these security best practices:
+Just as the CDC has recommended to “Do the Five” to help stop the spread of the coronavirus, Cradlepoint recommends network administrators follow these working from home security tips and best practices:

 - Educate new users.
 From changing default passwords to phishing, educating a company’s staff early and often is one of the most effective ways to mitigate cyber security risks.